raj9011/30-Days-Masterclass-on-Artificial-Intelligence/DAY_4/readme.md

-# Moving Object Detection and Object Trekking using open CV
+# Moving Object Detection and Object Tracking using openCV